 - Salt – 3 tbsp

-Wash and soak rice & lentils separately in water in the following ratio and the remaining water may be used while grinding lentils and rinsing wet grinder at the end:
+Wash and soak rice & lentils separately in water in the following ratio and we can use the remaining water while grinding lentils, and/or rinsing wet grinder at the end:

 - rice : water is 1 : 0.8